Tired of settling for pages 3, 4, or 5 or lower in Google’s search rankings?

 That said, SEO professionals don’t improve search rankings with magic wands and pixie dust.
 If you choose a quality SEO company, they’ll apply sound strategies that will help you see results.

 SEO companies will build out your website and make sure it performs optimally for your target audience.
 They’ll create high-quality content.
-They’ll make sure you’re registered in all the major local directories, and they’ll research all the ways you might attract new customers online.
-And, as a result, you’re likely to see a rise in your Google search rankings.
+They’ll make sure you’re listed in all the major local directories, and they’ll research all the ways you might attract new customers online.
+And as a result, you’re likely to see a rise in your Google search rankings.

-If you absolutely can’t afford to hire an SEO professional, then there’s plenty you can do on your own to capitalize on local search traffic.
-Or you can hire someone for some short-term work.
+If you absolutely can’t afford to hire an SEO professional, then there’s plenty you can do on your own to get started.
+Or you can hire someone for a one-time project to lay the foundation.
 It’s better to do something to improve your SEO strategy than nothing at all.

 Related article: How much do small business SEO services cost?

-It’s definitely true that keeping up with the latest SEO trends requires a lot of work.
+It’s definitely true that keeping up with the latest SEO trends requires effort.
 However, the SEO game doesn’t really change as much as it evolves.
 In fact, some of the core building blocks of a good SEO strategy haven’t changed in years.
+We organize these fundamentals into what we call the 4 Rs of SEO: Research, Relevance, Reputation, and Results.

-For example, there’s an old adage among SEO marketers that “content is king.”
-A good website that’s packed with relevant, valuable content — which could take the form of products, images, videos, blog posts, and more — is absolutely essential for earning the best-possible page rankings.
+A good website packed with relevant, valuable content is absolutely essential for earning the best possible page rankings.
 So is having a sensible website structure with pages that have unique and logical themes.

 You must also make an effort to engage others online and encourage people to link to your site.

-And, of course, making sure your site functions properly in all kinds of browsers – which now also includes mobile browsers – is extremely important.
+And of course, making sure your site functions properly on all devices, including mobile, is extremely important.

-An ongoing commitment to improving your SEO strategy doesn’t mean chasing your tail to an endless flurry of user data.
+An ongoing commitment to improving your SEO strategy doesn’t mean chasing your tail through an endless flurry of algorithm updates.
 Think more along the lines of gradual shifts over longer periods of time.

 Like running a marathon, the best first step is the one right in front of you.